Professor-G/pyBIA/docs/source/Figures.rst

 	candidate_catalog_base = other_all.iloc[index_base]
 	candidate_catalog_optimized = other_all.iloc[index_optimized]

-	# Save the probability predictions as a new columns
+	# Save the probability predictions as a new columns in these new catalogs
 	candidate_catalog_base['proba'] = predictions_base_model[index_base][:,1]
 	candidate_catalog_optimized['proba'] = predictions_optimized_model[index_optimized][:,1]

-The base and optimized candidate catalogs generated above does not include the 866 DIFFUSE training objects as these were deliberately removed from the source catalog.
-The randomly selected objects that composed our OTHER class are indeed included in the catalog, however, as they were used for training purposes these were not fairly assessed as their presence as an OTHER object skews the probability prediction.
-For this reason, we perform a Leave-out-Out (LoO) cross-validation analysis, one assessing the DIFFUSE objects so as to extract an informed probability prediction threshold, and another assessing the OTHER objects in our training set so as to include those that would have been predicted as DIFFUSE had they not been present in the training set.
+The base and optimized candidate catalogs generated above do not include the 866 DIFFUSE training objects as these were deliberately removed from the source catalog.
+The randomly selected objects that composed our OTHER class are indeed included in the catalog, however, as they were used for training purposes these were not fairly assessed as their presence as an OTHER object skews their probability predictions.
+For this reason, we perform a Leave-out-Out (LoO) cross-validation analysis, one assessing the DIFFUSE objects so as to extract an informed probability prediction threshold and select priority objects, and another assessing the OTHER objects in our training set so as to include those that would have been predicted as DIFFUSE had they not been present in the training set.
 These two LoO routines are executed below:

 .. code-block:: python